Here are the most beautiful Types of Pothos Varieties you can grow for a fabulous display of variegated foliage indoors.

 Botanical Name: Epipremnum aureum Pothos ‘Hawaiian’

-Probably one of the best pothos variety for beginners, it’s also resilient to diseases.
+Probably one of the Best Pothos Varieties if you’re looking for large foliage.
 The large gold and green leaves are great for purifying indoor air.
-With time plant grows quite long, so prune it to maintain desired shape and size.
+With time, the plant grows quite long, so prune it to maintain desired shape and size.